Bio

 In 2015, she was among the singer-songwriters featured in the Ontario Scene songwriters' circle sponsored by the National Arts Centre and Folk Music Ontario, where she shared the stage with Amanda Rheaume, Chris Maclean, Slo Tom, Ian Tamblyn, Ana Miura and Jill Zmud.

-In 2016, she worked with James Stephens, Stove Studios, Chelsea, QC, to finish her debut EP, Beauty Inside, released in October, now available on Google Play and iTunes, Spotify and Apple Music.
+In 2016, she worked with James Stephens, Stove Studios, Chelsea, QC, to finish her debut EP, Beauty Inside, released in October, now available on Bandcamp, iTunes, Spotify and Apple Music.
 Contact her if you'd like a CD version.